kestra-io/docs/docs/developer-guide/flowable/README.md

 ## EachSequential

 This flow will generate many tasks at runtime depending on a value field.
-Here this field is satic, but it can be generated from a previous task output and trigger an arbitrary number of sub tasks.
-Each subtasks will run after others sequentially.
+Here this field is static, but it can be generated from a previous task output and trigger an arbitrary number of subtasks.
+Each subtask will run after others sequentially.

 ```yaml
 id: each